 Step 2: Obtain a California E.P.A.
 I.D.
 Number

 - All participants of the Small Business Program MUST HAVE an EPA Identification Number.
 Call the California Environmental Protection Agency (CAL EPA) at 1-800-618-6942 to apply for either a Temporary or Permanent Number.
-In the majority of cases, EPA ID numbers can be assigned over the telephone.
-However, please exercise patience, you may be placed on hold depending on the call demands placed on the agency.
+In the majority of cases, EPA ID numbers can be assigned over the phone.
+Please be patient and prepared for high call volumes.

 - Once we receive your inventory sheet, we will produce a price quote and contact you.
+Pricing varies and is dependent on material type and container type and size.
+Please call 800-207-8222 for inquires about pricing.
 If you agree to the price and wish to proceed, we will create an account for you.
 Once your account is created, we can proceed with setting up an appointment.
-We have hazardous waste collection events for businesses in San Martin, and Sunnyvale.
-Once you agree to an appointment, we will fax or email a map and directions to our facility to your business; a transportation variance allowing you or your employees to transport up to 27 gallons or 220 lbs. of hazardous waste, and your copy of the waste manifest will also be attached.
+We have hazardous waste collection events for businesses in San Martin and San Jose.
+Once you agree to an appointment, we will fax or email you your copy of the waste manifest along with a map and directions to our facility.